 4) The Fly’s Eye sub-mode

-For LOFAR Version 1.0 astronomers can propose to run observations in any of these modes.
+For Cycle 3, astronomers can propose to run observations in any of these modes.

 In some cases these modes can be run as a combination.

-In Expert Mode, these modes, can be run in parallel with the standard imaging mode described above.
+In Expert Mode, these modes can be run in parallel with the standard imaging mode described above.
 This allows one to simultaneously image a field while recording high time resolution dynamic spectra to probe sub-second variations of any source in the field.
+This combined functionality will likely not be available at the beginning of the cycle.

 Beam-formed data products will be stored in the LOFAR Long-Term Archive and may be retrieved by investigators from there.
 On-line processing of these data products via the Known Pulsar Pipeline or to create dynamic spectra will be available later.

-More information is given on the "Beam Formed Modes" web page.
+More information on this mode is given on the "Beam Formed Modes" web page.

 Example astronomical applications: Single station all sky imaging, spectrum monitoring, intra-station baselines, local TBB experiments, detection of cosmic ray showers.

-In this mode, the station does not send its data back to Blue Gene/P for correlation or beam forming.
+In this mode, the station does not send its data back to COBALT for correlation or beam forming system.
 Instead the data can be recorded locally at the station computing unit or copied directly to the storage and post-processing subcluster in CEP and from there to some other facility, for further analysis.

 There are two sub-modes: